Aldo Braibanti: Braibanti trial

-In the Impresa dei prolegomeni acratici (Editrice 28, 1988) he explored various themes including historical criticism and a re-foundation of pedagogy.
+In the Impresa dei prolegomeni acratici (Editrice 28, 1988), Braibanti explored various themes including historical criticism and a re-foundation of pedagogy.
 The main thrust of the book emerges from his own presentation: “I describe the development crisis that brought me out of classical psychoanalysis, and directed me towards a more strictly biological interpretation of behavior" [21].
 Among its many facets, the Impresa dei prolegomeni acratici points to the crisis of language.
 "Language is a photograph of man.
 Like man, all words are born, live and die."

-In 1985, he wrote the screenplay for the film Blu cobalto directed by Gianfranco Fiore Donati and the interpretation of Anna Bonaiuto and Enrico Ghezzi.
+In 1985, Braibanti wrote the screenplay for the film Blu cobalto directed by Gianfranco Fiore Donati and the interpretation of Anna Bonaiuto and Enrico Ghezzi.
 The film, presented at the Venice Film Festival, received an award from the Fice (Italian Federation of Arthouse Cinema).
 During the same years, he made the video L'orizzonte degli eventi.
 In 1991, Braibanti published Pilgrimage to Rijnsburg in the music section of the Venice Biennale.
 In 1998, Un giallo o mille was released with poetic texts and collages.
 In 2001, Frammento Frammenti (Empirìa editions) collected most of his poems from 1941 to 2001.

-In 2003, he published Emergenze and Conversations with Aldo Braibanti (Vicolo del Pavone editions) a long dialogue with Stefano Raffo in which Braibanti traces his life and his work as a libertarian thinker: ”I call libertarian those who do not take refuge in a theory of values, and succeed without the anguish to always question everything. ...
+In 2003, Braibanti wrote Emergenze and Conversations, which was published by Vicolo del Pavone, a long dialogue with Stefano Raffo in which Braibanti traces his life and his work as a libertarian thinker: "I call libertarian those who do not take refuge in a theory of values, and succeed without the anguish to always question everything. ...
 Every knowledge worthy of this name moves, through selective memory, towards the interminable prairies of the unknown, drastically denying any temptation to unknowability.
 It follows total relativity of every truth, of every ethics, of every aesthetic.
-Ethics and knowledge are identified in respect and defense of life.”
+Ethics and knowledge are identified in respect and defense of life."